-- Complete a risk assessment to identify what operational, changes you need to make in your business, this should include an occupational health and safety risk assessment.
-Further information can be found HERE. - Review all standard operating procedures (SOPs) to define and note what you are changing. - Create a communication plan to inform employees and visitors of what you are changing, what you need them to do and how you expect everyone to act and behave. - Visit the HSA website for templates, checklists and advice on returning to work safely Protocols.
+- Complete a risk assessment to identify what operational, changes you need to make in your business, this should include an occupational health and safety risk as well as considering a ventilation assessment.
+Further information can be found HERE for risk assessments and Appendix 2 for Ventilation. - Review all standard operating procedures (SOPs) to define and note what you are changing. - Create a communication plan to inform employees and visitors of what you are changing, what you need them to do and how you expect everyone to act and behave. - Visit the HSA website for templates, checklists and advice on returning to work safely Protocols.
 Please see HERE for more information.